rubenzuurman/duolingo-data-gui/doc/PLAN.md

 *15:17*: Start development.<br />
 *15:23*: The buttons are in place and working and ready to be replaced by actual components.
 This satisfies milestone 2.2.<br />
+*15:25*: Commit changes to branch `gui-development`.<br />
+*15:27*: Added `milestone 3.2`.<br />
+*15:45*: Added `milestone 3.3`.<br />
+*16:38*: Computer crashed, lost no progress.<br />
+*17:12*: Still confused as to why it crashed.
+The last thing I did was take a screenshot with lightshot, but maybe it was just correlation.<br />
+*17:15*: At this point the window has a title up top, below that it has a fixed size grid containing 2 labels on the left and 2 dropdowns on the right, and to the right of that it still has a big button representing the space reserved for plots.<br />
+*17:23*: The things to do next are: center the labels vertically in the user input gridsizer, add a button to the gridsizer spanning two columns.<br />
+*17:24*: Stop development.

 ### 09-02-2022
 *13:16*: Start development.<br />